 This cake will draw you like a siren with one whiff, without the bells and whistles (read: icing).
 It’s simply that glorious!
 It’s light, not too dense, it's moist, and simply delightful.
 You won’t feel heavy after you eat it, making it a perfect tea cake.
 Or an anytime cake.
 It is epic, after all.

-- 1 tsp vanilla essence or 1/2 stick vanilla pod
+- 1 teaspoon vanilla essence or 1/2 stick vanilla pod

 - 1 pinch salt

-Brush an 8-inch pan with butter or olive oil and dust it with flour.
+Preheat the oven to 180ºC (356ºF) and brush a 20-cm (8-inch) cake pan with olive oil and dust it with flour.

 Pour this into the cake pan and bake it for 30 minutes.